KRISTA TIPPETT, HOST: I'm Krista Tippett and this is First Person: Speaking of Faith . Today, "The Problem of Evil."

 Since 9/11, government and media alike have used a vocabulary of hunting terrorists, as if they were prey, animals.
 The voices of this hour suggest that if, in the name of wiping out evil, we allow ourselves to treat others as less than human, we may be in danger of committing evil ourselves.

-We’d love to hear your comments on this show.
-Please write to us at email@example.com.
-That’s “M” as in “Minnesota,” mpr.org.
-You can also send us comments through our website at firstperson.org.
+We'd love to hear your comments on this show.
+Please write to us at [email protected].
+That's "M" as in "Minnesota," mpr.org.
+You can also send us comments through our website at onbeing.org.
 You can also call Minnesota Public Radio at 1-800-228-7123.

 First Person is produced by Marge Ostroushko and Brian Newhouse.
 Technical direction came from Tom Mudge, Craig Thorson, Alan Stricklin, and Scott Liebers.
 M. Scott Peck's book People of the Lie is published by Simon and Schuster.
 First Person’s executive producer is Bill Buzenberg.